US and Israel launch a major attack on Iran. Trump urges Iranians to 'take over'

 Tensions have soared in recent weeks as American warships moved into the region.
 Trump said he wanted a deal to constrain Iran’s nuclear program at a moment when the country is struggling at home with growing dissent following nationwide protests.

-The immediate trigger for Saturday’s strikes appears to be the unsuccessful latest round of nuclear talks.
-But they also reflect the dramatic changes across the region that have left Iran’s leadership in its weakest position since the Islamic Revolution nearly half a century ago.
+The immediate trigger for Saturday’s strikes appeared to be the unsuccessful latest round of nuclear talks.
+But they also reflected dramatic changes that have left Iran’s leadership in its weakest position since the Islamic Revolution nearly half a century ago.

 Israeli and American strikes last June greatly weakened Iran’s air defenses, military leadership and nuclear program.
 A regionwide war, sparked by Hamas’ Oct.
 7, 2023, attack on Israel, has left Iran’s network of proxies across the Middle East greatly weakened.
 U.S. sanctions and global isolation, meanwhile, have decimated Iran’s economy.

-Iran responded to the latest strikes as it had been threatening to do for months, including by launching missiles and drones targeting Israel as well as strikes targeting U.S. military installations in Bahrain, Kuwait and Qatar.
-“The time has come to defend the homeland and confront the enemy's military assault,” Iran’s Foreign Ministry said in a statement on X.
+Iran responded to the latest strikes by launching missiles and drones targeting Israel and strikes targeting U.S. military installations in Bahrain, Kuwait and Qatar.
+Israel’s military said Iran fired “dozens” of missiles at Israel, with many intercepted and no serious injuries reported.
+Emergency responder Magen David Adom noted 89 “lightly injured” people.

+At least three explosions were heard Saturday evening near the Intelligence Ministry building in northern Tehran, witnesses said, adding that air defense systems had begun operating in the area.
+There was no immediate statement in Iranian media, while Israel's military said it had begun a new wave of strikes against missile launchers and aerial defense systems in central Iran.

-At least 57 people were reported killed at a girls’ school in southern Iran in the Israeli-U.S. strikes, and dozens others were wounded, according to Iran’s state-run IRNA news agency.
-The White House and the Israeli military did not immediately respond to a request for comment.
+In southern Iran, at least 85 people were reported killed after a girls’ school was struck, and dozens more were wounded, the local governor told Iranian state TV.

+Capt.
+Tim Hawkins, a spokesman for U.S. Central Command, said he was “aware of reports” that a girls' school was struck and they were looking into them.

-Flights across the Middle East were disrupted and air defense fire thudded over Dubai, the commercial capital of the United Arab Emirates.
-Shrapnel from an Iranian missile attack on the capital of the UAE killed one person, state media said.
+Flights across the Middle East were disrupted, and air defense fire thudded over Dubai, the United Arab Emirates' commercial capital.
+Shrapnel from an Iranian missile attack on the UAE capital killed one person, state media said.

 Attack was coordinated between Israel and US

-The U.S. military has for weeks amassed forces in the region, even as U.S. and Iranian envoys held talks in Switzerland and Oman aimed at finding a diplomatic solution.
+The U.S. military for weeks has amassed forces in the region, even as U.S. and Iranian envoys held talks in Switzerland and Oman.

-It was a notable call from a U.S. leader who swept into office on an “America First” platform and vowed to keep out of “forever wars” that had bogged down his recent predecessors.
+It was a notable call from a U.S. leader who swept into office on an “America First” platform and vowed to keep out of “forever wars.”

-Trump’s statement listed grievances beyond the nuclear program, stretching back to the beginning of the Islamic Republic following a revolution in 1979 that turned Iran from an American ally in the Middle East into a fierce foe.
+Trump’s statement listed grievances beyond the nuclear program, stretching back to the beginning of the Islamic Republic, following a revolution in 1979 that turned Iran from an American ally into a fierce foe.

-The U.S. president said he was aiming to “annihilate” the Iranian navy and destroy regional proxies supported by Tehran.

-Trump had threatened military action, but held off, following Iran's recent crackdown on protests spurred by economic grievances.
-The protests evolved into a nationwide, anti-government push against the ruling clerics.
+Trump had threatened military action, but held off, following Iran's recent crackdown on protests spurred by economic grievances that evolved into a nationwide, anti-government push against the ruling clerics.

-The Human Rights Activists News Agency says it confirmed more than 7,000 deaths in the crackdown and that it is investigating thousands more.
-The government has acknowledged more than 3,000 killed, though it has undercounted or not reported fatalities from past unrest.
+The Human Rights Activists News Agency says it confirmed more than 7,000 deaths in the crackdown and is investigating thousands more.
+The government has acknowledged more than 3,000 killed.

-Iran has said it hasn’t enriched since June, but it has blocked international inspectors from visiting the sites America bombed during a 12-day war then.
+Iran has said it hasn’t enriched uranium since June, but it has blocked international inspectors from visiting the sites America bombed.
 Satellite photos analyzed by The Associated Press have shown new activity at two of those sites, suggesting Iran is trying to assess and potentially recover material there.

-Iran currently has a self-imposed limit on its ballistic missile program, limiting their range to 2,000 kilometers (1,240 miles).
-That puts all the Mideast and some of Eastern Europe in their range.

 Iran said it hoped to avert a war, but maintained its right to enrich uranium.
 Its leaders did not want to discuss other issues, such as its long-range missile program or support for armed groups like Hamas and Hezbollah.